hdelva/fosite/thesis/report.md

 ## Collections

 Collections are a challenging component of dynamic programming languages.
 When an element of a collection is used in any operation, we have to know which one to interpret the result.
 Static programming languages can just return a value of the defined element type, but dynamic programming languages typically have heterogeneous collections.
-Features like multiple return values rely in this feature.
+Features like multiple return values rely on this feature.
 These are actually tuples, which can be indexed or unpacked just like any other collection.
 Remembering length and the order of the elements of this tuple is paramount to avoiding false positives.

 The solution is similar to namespaces, but with additional abstractions to reflect the additional uncertainty.
 Not every element gets stored explicitly.
 If a list contains only objects of type `A`, it doesn't really matter which objects those are.
 Most collections are iterated over, so that all the elements have to be treated equally, and it doesn't really matter which instance of `A` gets used.
 One or more _representants_ are chosen for each type of object in the collection.
-The order of elements can be important for a heterogeneous collections, which is why these can have multiple representants for the same type of element.
+The order of elements can be important for heterogeneous collections, which is why these can have multiple representants for the same type of element.
-Non-empty collection literals such as multiple return values are exceptions, every element does get stored explicitly for these.
+Non-empty collection literals such as multiple return values are exceptions.
+Every element does get stored explicitly for these.
 Chaining representants together can describe both ordered and unordered collections.
 Unordered collections do have an order after all, just not a reliable one which programmers should rely on.

 The components of a collection are introduced incrementally, in the same way the ones of the namespaces were introduced.

 #### Representants

-The core components of a collection are the representants, in essence these are an alias for object pointers.
+The core components of a collection are the representants.
+In essence these are an alias for object pointers.
 The most important information of a representant is its type, so this has been added as well for the sake of usability.

 #### Chunks

 Chunks represent contiguous regions within a collection.
 Their size is defined as an interval $[\,a, b\,]$ with $a \in [\,0,\infty\,[ \,\wedge\, b \in [\,1, \infty\,]$.
 Adding an element to a collection as as part of a loop will create a chunk with $b=\infty$ as we have no knowledge of how many times a loop gets executed.
 Chunks also contain representants.
-If `x` is either an `int` or a `list` for example, adding it to a collection will add a chunk with two representants.
+For example, if `x` is either an `int` or a `list`, adding it to a collection will add a chunk with two representants.

 #### Chains